private-attribution/i-d/draft-thomson-ppm-prss.md

 ## Entropy Extraction {#extract}

-A labelled method of entropy extraction is used by this document to ensure that the randomness provided is bound to both the chosen protocol parameters (KEM, KDF, and PRF) as well as the values chosen by participants during key agreement.
+A labeled method of entropy extraction is used by this document to ensure that the randomness provided is bound to both the chosen protocol parameters (KEM, KDF, and PRF) as well as the values chosen by participants during key agreement.